The minimum measurable eccentricity from gravitational waves of LISA massive black hole binaries: Introduction

 This work considers eccentric binaries in vacuum of two near-coalescence non-spinning MBHs.
-We are interested in robustly estimating the lowest eccentricity LISA can measure for the given MBHB source at $z=1$, one year before the merger.
+We are interested in determining the minimum eccentricity that can be confidently measured by LISA one year before merger for a given MBHB source at $z=1$.
 Our analysis attempts to be as realistic as possible in the data analysis which will be employed for LISA once the mission is operational, i.e. we take into account the full LISA motion in its orbit around the Sun, generate high-order post-Newtonian (PN) waveforms, employ the time delay interferometry (TDI) technique to cancel the detector's laser noise, and finally perform Bayesian inference to recover injected parameters.

 The measurability of eccentricity in the MBHB’s GW waveform is a novel investigation.
 It is an important study because, similar to multi-band sources, residual eccentricities can be a signature of the environment in which MBHBs have evolved.
 For instance, recent high-resolution hydrodynamical simulations by \citet{Zrake2021} show that for equal-mass binaries hardening in prograde circumbinary gas discs, we expect an eccentricity of $\sim10^{-3}$ one year before coalescence.
 The eccentricity evolution in the late stages of hardening by a prograde accretion disc is further supported by \citet{DOrazio2021} and \citet{Siwek2023}.
 Moreover, \citet{Tiede2023} show that we should expect even higher eccentricity in the LISA band if the circumbinary disc is retrograde instead of prograde.
 Therefore, eccentricity detection by LISA could be a tracer of gas interaction.
 Simulations of MBH binary evolution starting from realistic galaxy mergers \citep{Capelo2015}, in which three-body encounters with stars dominate the orbital decay at sub-pc separations, show that the eccentricity always increases above the value that it has when the hardening phase begins, reaching values as large as 0.9 \citep{Khan2018}.
 The residual value of eccentricity around $50$--$100$ Schwarzschild radii (about one year before merger), when circularization via GW emission has already started to act, is yet to be determined.
 However, recently \citet{Gualandris2022} studied the evolution of eccentricity through the stellar hardening phase and into the GW radiation regime, finding that the residual value of the eccentricity at about $50$ Schwarzschild radii for a $4\times10^6~\MSun$ MBHB ranges from below $10^{-4}$ to nearly $10^{-3}$ (as suggested by Elisa Bortolas in further communication).
 Interestingly, the specific eccentricity here mainly depends upon the parameters at large scale and positively correlates with the initial eccentricity of the merging galaxies.
 Also, the lowest possible eccentricity detectable by LISA for a given MBHB will tell us whether its neglect during parameter estimation will lead to biases and degeneracies.
 The consensus for entry eccentricity in the LISA band for MBHBs is $\lesssim10^{-4}$, which justifies the circular assumption, but for $e_{\rm LISA}>10^{-4}$, it would be crucial to consider eccentricity during match filtering and when constraining binary variables \citep{Porter2010}.